riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ...
 {% endhighlight %}

-So we've added our new field into the default task that gets created by our fixture.
-With that change we see the error we expected.
+So we've added the `completed` field in the default task.
+With that change we see the error we would expect.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-5-fail-5.png" class="img-responsive" />